dibyendumajumdar/dmr_c/README.md

 * We are now able to build on Windows, Linux and Mac OSX.
 * Global state has been removed except for the way ptr_list nodes are allocated.
-* The LLVM backend has had many fixes but it still doesn't work correctly to be able to compile real programs.
+* The LLVM backend has had many fixes and is able to compile real programs.
+See the tests folder for what works, and what doesn't.

 ## Build instructions